-Carers: In 2019-20 there were a total of 4,540 carers in Oxfordshire who were registered and receiving a service in the form of a carer's assessment or direct payment from a pooled budget.
-It is estimated that there are 13,354 unpaid carers in Cherwell.
+Carers: According to the 2011 Census, there was a total of 13,354 people providing unpaid care in Cherwell.
 No specific issues relating to carers have been identified as likely to arise as a result of these proposals.

 Care leavers: Care Leavers face many challenges as they move into adulthood, such as those relating to careers, education, accommodation and personal change.

 This impact assessment has identified no specific impact of our budget and business planning proposals on Care Leavers.